Detection under Privileged Information: Evaluation

 \subsection{Comparison of Approaches}

-Next, we compare the performance of the approaches on three data sets.\footnote{We do not compare performance on face recognition because processing the number of the input features (e.g., pixels) was intractable for several solutions.} The experiments are run with the same experimental set-up as described previously.
-Distillation is implemented using Deep Neural Networks (DNN) and regression and weighted similarity mapping functions are used for knowledge transfer.
+Next, we compare the relative performance of the approaches on three data sets.\footnote{We do not compare performance on face recognition because processing the number of the input features (e.g., pixels) was intractable for several solutions.} Distillation is implemented using Deep Neural Networks (DNN), and regression and weighted similarity mapping functions are used for knowledge transfer.
 Table~\ref{table:all-results} presents the results of knowledge transfer (We report similarity results as it yields better results than regression), model influence and distillation and compares against complete and standard models.
 The accuracy, precision and recall gain of the best resulting approach for each detection system is summarized in Table~\ref{summary-results}.

-The accuracy of model influence, distillation and knowledge transfer on fast-flux detector and malware traffic detection is stable.
+The accuracy of model influence, distillation and knowledge transfer on the fast-flux detector and malware traffic detection is stable.
 All approaches yield accuracy similar to the ideal accuracy of the complete set model, and often the increased accuracy is the result of the correct classification of true positives (intrusions).
 This results in on average up to 5\% relative gain in recall with the model influence and distillation over conventional models.
 In contrast, knowledge transfer often increases the number of samples detected by systems as being actually malicious (\eg 99.3\% precision in the fast-flux detector), meaning that the number of false alarms is reduced over conventional detection.
-The results confirm that approaches are able to balance the conventional detection and its accuracy by using privileged features inherent to the both benign and malicious samples: either reducing the false positives or negatives.
+The results confirm that the approaches are able to balance the conventional detection and its accuracy by using privileged features inherent to both benign and malicious samples: either reducing the false positives or negatives.
 We note that these results are obtained after carefully tuning the model parameters.
 We further discuss their parameter tuning in the following section and impact of results on systems in section~\ref{sec:discussion}.